samvera-labs/hydra-remote_identifier/README.md

 ```

 If you are using Rails, you can run `rails generate hydra:remote_identifier:install` to
-create a Rails initializer with the above stub file.
+create a Rails initializer with a configuration stub file.
+Also available is
+`rails generate hydra:remote_identifier:doi`.

-In your views allow users to request that a remote identifier be assigned:
+In your views allow users to request that a remote identifier be created/assigned:

 ```ruby
 <%= form_for book do |f| %>